 There's fine print to contend with, such as blackout dates, accommodations, and the need to travel with a paying guest.

-But if you can get a free ticket in exchange for your service, that's a good time to say ahoy.
+But if you can get a free ticket in exchange for your service, that's a great way to save money on travel.

 When your loyalty points add up